Smart Money Is Betting Big In BMY Options

 Bristol-Myers Squibb discovers, develops, and markets drugs for various therapeutic areas, such as cardiovascular, cancer, and immune disorders.
 A key focus for Bristol is immuno-oncology, where the firm is a leader in drug development.
 Bristol derives close to 70% of total sales from the U.S., showing a higher dependence on the U.S. market than most of its peer group.

-Current Position of Bristol-Myers Squibb Trading volume stands at 6,709,742, with BMY's price up by 0.01%, positioned at $47.59.
-RSI indicators show the stock to be may be approaching overbought.
-Earnings announcement expected in 79 days.
-Expert Opinions on Bristol-Myers Squibb
+Following our analysis of the options activities associated with Bristol-Myers Squibb, we pivot to a closer look at the company's own performance.

-A total of 4 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $43.0.
+Current Position of Bristol-Myers Squibb Currently trading with a volume of 8,114,682, the BMY's price is up by 0.36%, now at $47.02.
+RSI readings suggest the stock is currently may be approaching overbought.
+Anticipated earnings release is in 76 days.
+What The Experts Say On Bristol-Myers Squibb

+In a cautious move, an analyst from Barclays downgraded its rating to Underweight, setting a price target of $41.
+Reflecting concerns, an analyst from Cantor Fitzgerald lowers its rating to Neutral with a new price target of $45.
 An analyst from Deutsche Bank persists with their Hold rating on Bristol-Myers Squibb, maintaining a target price of $45.
-Reflecting concerns, an analyst from Barclays lowers its rating to Underweight with a new price target of $41.
-Reflecting concerns, an analyst from Cantor Fitzgerald lowers its rating to Neutral with a new price target of $45.
-Maintaining their stance, an analyst from Barclays continues to hold a Equal-Weight rating for Bristol-Myers Squibb, targeting a price of $41.

 Options trading presents higher risks and potential rewards.
 Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
 Stay informed about the latest Bristol-Myers Squibb options trades with real-time alerts from Benzinga Pro.